bakirgrbic/bblm/README.md

-# bblm-fun
+# bblm

 ## Description
-Project to better undestand Language Models (LMs), pre-training, finetuning, and modifying LMs.
+A project to better undestand Language Models (LMs), pre-training, finetuning, and modifying LMs.
 Inspired by the [BabyLM Challenge](https://babylm.github.io/index.html).

 NOTE:
 This project is still a work in progress.
-- tiny-electra-elc does not work with WOS finetuning task
+- electra-tiny-elc does not work with WOS finetuning task

 ## How to Run
 Tested on arm64 MacOS and AWS Sagemaker environments.